Social Media Sites

 - Watch out for advertisers posting to your page as fans or with comments.
 Delete these posts as spam.
 If your page is overwhelmed with spam, people will stop visiting and unlike your page.

 The Office of Public Information maintains the official UT Twitter account @UofTampa.
 Twitter accounts may be created by departments for posting information about the department.
 Before creating your account, contact the Office of Public Information to discuss naming conventions.
-If you create a department Twitter page, you must use a UT email account for the admin account login, preferably a departmental one, i.e., email@example.com.
+If you create a department Twitter page, you must use a UT departmental email account for the admin account login,, i.e., email@example.com.

 - To raise visibility of your tweets, utilize hash tags (#) to add your tweet to the other twitter feeds related to your topic.